-From early 1957 onwards, the drug was marketed as a treatment for insomnia, anxiety, and morning sickness in pregnancies.23 It appeared to offer a breakthrough in terms of side effects and safety.
+From early 1957 onwards, the drug was marketed as a treatment for insomnia, anxiety, and morning sickness in pregnancies.22 It appeared to offer a breakthrough in terms of side effects and safety.
 Patients reported that it induced a very pleasant sleep with few after-effects.
 Consequently, Grünenthal marketed the drug not only as a treatment for sleeping problems and against morning sickness, but also suggested its application as a break from stressful work life.
 By 1960, thalidomide was the top selling sedative in Germany.
-The drug was also sold under licensing agreements in more than 40 countries by the same year.
+The drug was also sold under licensing agreements in more than forty countries by the same year.

-Beginning with the meeting of the German Association for Paediatric Medicine in September 1960, several physicians informally discussed the impression that thalidomide was causing the surge of malformations in newborns diagnosed in hospitals around the country.
-The Hamburg paediatrician and medical geneticist Widukind Lenz emerged as the most vocal proponent of this hypothesis.
+Beginning with the meeting of the German Association for Pediatric Medicine in September 1960, several physicians informally discussed the impression that thalidomide was causing the surge of malformations in newborns diagnosed in hospitals around the country.
+The Hamburg pediatrician and medical geneticist Widukind Lenz emerged as the most vocal proponent of this hypothesis.
 In 1961, he began compiling detailed reports of cases from his own patients as well as from other regional hospitals.
 Within a short time, he had collected almost forty cases of children that he linked to the drug.
-In a regional meeting of the Paediatric Association in November 1961, he reported his findings, a presentation which had considerable repercussions beyond the medical community as well (Kirk 1999, 155; Daemmrich 2004, 62).
-At the same time, William McBride, an Australian physician, published the first article which postulated a causal connection between the malformations and thalidomide; Lenz followed with a short report in The Lancet in January 1962 (McBride 1961; Lenz 1962a und 1962b; for the chronology, see Lenz 1988).
+In a regional meeting of the Pediatric Association in November 1961, he reported his findings, a presentation which had considerable repercussions beyond the medical community as well (Kirk 1999, 155; Daemmrich 2004, 62).
+At the same time, William McBride, an Australian physician, published the first article to postulate a causal connection between the malformations and thalidomide (McBride 1961).
+Lenz soon followed it with a short report in The Lancet in January 1962 (Lenz 1962a, 1962b.
+For the chronology, see Lenz 1988).

 During 1962, Lenz and other physicians accumulated further data linking thalidomide to birth defects.
-Subsequent publications turned from individual case reports to aggregated data sets (Daemmrich 2004, 62; for examples, see Wiedemann 1961 and 1962; Dijkhuis et al. 1962; Lenz & Knapp 1962; Pfeiffer & Kosenow 1962).
-The evidence showed that the wave of birth defects followed the market introduction of the drug with a time lag of several months; the geographical distribution of the characteristic malformations coincided with the areas where the drug was marketed, and in countries where thalidomide was not available, there were no children born with the malformations (McBride 1961; Dijkhuis et al. 1962; Ward 1962; Wegerle 1962; Weicker & Hungerland 1962).
+Subsequent publications turned from individual case reports to aggregated data sets (Daemmrich 2004, 62).23 The evidence showed that the wave of birth defects followed the market introduction of the drug with a time lag of several months, that the geographical distribution of the characteristic malformations coincided with the areas where the drug was marketed, and that in countries where thalidomide was not available, there were no children born with the malformations (McBride 1961; Dijkhuis et al. 1962; Ward 1962; Wegerle 1962; Weicker & Hungerland 1962).
 By that time, the evidence for a causal link between the intake of thalidomide and the occurrence of the birth defects was such that the drug was withdrawn from the market in the majority of the countries in which it had been for sale (Kirk 1999, 155-163).

-Another consequence of the statistical data was the turn to a second phase of animal experimentation: Since all available evidence pointed to the hypothesis of a toxic effect of the compound during the early phase of pregnancy, it was now clear that this specific pathogenic mechanism had not been looked at in the first stage of animal testing prior to the clinical trials, simply because no pregnant animals had been used.
-This was, however, in spite of ample contemporary evidence that a large number of compounds had been demonstrated to cause congenital malformations if administered to pregnant experimental animals (e.g. Woollam 1962b).
+Another consequence of the statistical data was the turn to a second phase of animal experimentation.
+Since all available evidence pointed to the hypothesis of a toxic effect of the compound during the early phase of pregnancy, it was now clear that this specific pathogenic mechanism had not been looked at in the first stage of animal testing prior to the clinical trials, simply because no pregnant animals had been used.
+This was, however, in spite of ample contemporary evidence that a large number of compounds had been demonstrated to cause congenital malformations if administered to pregnant experimental animals (e.g., Woollam 1962b).

-23 Before that, the compound had been marketed for a few months in the winter 1956/57 as an anti-influenza drug: Wimmelbücker 2017.
+22Before that, the compound had been marketed for a few months in the winter of 1956/57 as an anti-influenza drug (Wimmelbücker 2017).